carrevue/OpenSB/README.md

 # OpenSB

+NOTE: this branch is fucked for the time being.

 <img src="https://raw.githubusercontent.com/bluffingo/OpenSB/refs/heads/opensb-2.0/private/skins/trinium/default.png"></img>

 OpenSB (Open SquareBracket) is a free and open-source PHP-based video/image sharing website script.
 Compared to other "video sharing site scripts", OpenSB aims to be lightweight and customizable.
 It is primarily used by the FulpTube/SquareBracket platform.